mwshinn/PyDDM/README.md

 Feature requests are currently not being accepted due to limited resources.
-If you implement a new feature in PyDDM, please do the following before submitting a PR on github:
+If you implement a new feature in PyDDM, please do the following before submitting a PR on Github:

 - Make sure your code is clean and well commented
 - If appropriate, update the official documentation in the docs/